Irish language: In Irish

 genitive of Gaedhealg, the form used in Classical Gaelic.
 Older spellings include Gaoidhealg /mga/ in Classical Gaelic and Goídelc /sga/ in Old Irish.
 Goidelic, used to refer to the language family, is derived from the Old Irish term.

 Endonyms of the language in the various modern Irish dialects include: Gaeilge /ga/ in Galway, Gaeilg/Gaeilic/Gaeilig /ga/ in Mayo and Ulster, Gaelainn/Gaoluinn /ga/ in West Cork and Kerry (Munster), as well as Gaedhealaing in mid- and eastern Munster (Waterford and parts of Cork and Kerry), to reflect local pronunciation.

 Gaeilge as a term can apply to the very closely related languages Scottish Gaelic and Manx as well as Irish.
 When context requires it, these three are distinguished as Gaeilge na hAlban, Gaeilge Mhanann and Gaeilge na hÉireann respectively.

 In English

 In English (including Hiberno-English), the language is usually referred to as Irish, as well as Gaelic and Irish Gaelic.
 The term Irish Gaelic may be seen when English speakers discuss the relationship between the three Goidelic languages (Irish, Scottish Gaelic and Manx).
 Gaelic is a collective term for the Goidelic languages, and when the context is clear it may be used without qualification to refer to each language individually.
 When the context is specific but unclear, the term may be qualified, as Irish Gaelic, Scottish Gaelic or Manx Gaelic.
-Historically the name "Erse" (/3:rs/ URS) was also sometimes used in Scots and then in English to refer to Irish; as well as Scottish Gaelic.
+Historically the name "Erse" (/3:rs/ URSS) was also sometimes used in Scots and then in English to refer to Irish; as well as Scottish Gaelic.